 The penalties for breaching competition and consumer protection laws are significant.
 The ACCC has very broad investigatory powers and will not hesitate to use them if it believes that a breach of the law has occurred.
 It is therefore essential that all businesses not only understand their obligations but have the tools and expertise available to them to ensure that they are able to fulfil their legal obligations.

-Our experienced commercial and business services lawyers are able to work with you and your team to guide and advise you through all areas of consumer and competition law and look forward to assisting you.
+Our experienced Sydney commercial and business lawyers are able to work with you and your team to guide and advise you through all areas of consumer and competition law and look forward to assisting you.